c1cad4/cybchat/WHITEPAPER.md

 ## 9. Conclusion

-The BitChat Protocol provides a robust and secure foundation for decentralized, peer-to-peer communication.
+The CybChat Protocol provides a robust and secure foundation for decentralized, peer-to-peer communication.
 By layering a flexible application protocol on top of the well-regarded Noise Protocol Framework, it achieves strong confidentiality, authentication, and forward secrecy.
 The use of a compact binary format and thoughtful security considerations like rate limiting and traffic analysis resistance make it suitable for use in challenging network environments.